orasmaem/ID-software/README.md

 \META-INF\signatures0.xml
  ~~~

-3. The exploit lies in the fact that anyone could open the signatures0.xml file in a text editor and replace all the following elements with empty strings:
+3. The exploit lies in the fact that anyone could open the signatures0.xml file in a text editor and replace all the following elements with empty or modified strings:
 * ds:CanonicalizationMethod Algorithm=
 * ds:SignatureMethod Algorithm=
 * ds:DigestMethod Algorithm=

-And also empty out all the <ds:DigestValue></ds:DigestValue> elements in the signature
+And also empty out or modify all the <ds:DigestValue></ds:DigestValue> elements in the signature

 This modification passed the validation checks, because the higher level validation methods expected the exceptions thrown in the lower levels to have an e.cause(), which they did not.
 So with the update this vulnerability was fixed.